-- 1. IRS notices regarding withholding -The IRS is being notified of performers that have obtained visa's and has started to communicate with the U.S. venues regarding the requirements as the payer of the income in regards to the international performers.
-Please provide a copy of any IRS notices received to the Tax and Compliance Manager. - 2.
+- 1. IRS notices regarding withholding The IRS is being notified of performers that have obtained visas and has started to communicate with the U.S. venues regarding the requirements as the payer of the income in regards to the international performers.
+Please provide a copy of any IRS notices received to the Assistant Controller, Payroll and Compliance. - 2.
 Central Withholding Agreements Central Withholding Agreements or CWA's are agreements that performers have made with the IRS that may reduce the rate of tax withholding on the payments they receive.
 The College will receive notification from the IRS that a CWA is in place and it will state exactly what the College is required to do to be in compliance with the tax laws.
-Please provide a copy of the CWA to the Tax and Compliance Manager. - 3.
+Please provide a copy of the CWA to the Assistant Controller, Payroll and Compliance.
+Colorado College must be listed on the CWA. - 3.
 Performer Visa types We can pay a performer an honorarium however if the performer is touring they often will not be able to comply with the 9/5/6 rule.
 These performers will likely have a P visa which is specifically for international performers and international athletes.